 Key performance indicators (KPIs) can provide the backbone for a comprehensive system of performance measurement and target-setting.
-Tied closely to the top-level goals of your company, these are quantifiable and measurable data points which can be monitored and updated at any time.
+Tied closely to the top-level goals of your company, these are quantifiable and measurable data points that can be monitored and updated at any time.

 Avoid using fixed targets when setting your KPIs, and make sure you measure improvements in processes rather than financial performance.
 Instead, ensure they are linked to your company’s teams who can agree on the criteria and brainstorm for any potential ideas.
 Establish a framework such as a balanced scorecard (see below) to help keep your strategy focused.

 Effective KPIs will keep your company on track to spot problems and opportunities, allowing you to act on shifting trends and keep your projects oriented towards the relevant objectives.

 Corporate scorecards are an excellent method for setting directional goals and providing a framework for teams to establish their goals, measures and action plans and the initiative required to achieve them.
 Scorecards can help you identify the best KPIs and the most ambitious but realistic goals while empowering teams by engaging them in the scorecard process.